-I have experienced incredible turn around decisions when video evidence is shown in court to a jury.?
-Video is like bringing the scene of the crime into the court room.?
-Of course this works for both defense and prosecution in criminal cases as well as civil cases.
+I have experienced incredible decisions when video evidence is shown in court to a jury.
+Video is like bringing the scene of the crime into the courtroom.?
+Of course, this works for both defense and prosecution in criminal cases as well as civil cases.

-It all boils down to both sides agreeing on the identity of the original.?
-If the original is not disputed and can be shared and tracked in a cloud storage environment, then cloud sharing of audio and video evidence can work.?
-Once a dispute arises then the cloud storage environment will face forensic investigation to determine proper chain of custody.
+It all boils down to both sides agreeing on the identity of the original.
+If the original is not disputed and can be shared and tracked in a cloud storage environment, then cloud sharing of audio and video evidence can work.
+Once a dispute arises then the cloud storage environment will face forensic investigation to determine the proper chain of custody.

 I quite like reading an article that can make people think.